Hai Xia Hao: Vessel characteristics

-The ship is a 98 m vessel built by InCat Australia at Hobart, Tasmania in 2002 as The Cat.
+The ship is a 98 m vessel built by Incat in Hobart, Tasmania in 2002 as The Cat.
 The Cat is constructed from marine-grade aluminium alloys.
 Each water-borne hull is subdivided into multiple watertight compartments connected by an arched bridging structure with a central forward hull above the smooth water line.
 Each water-borne hull carries two engines which drive water jets mounted on the transom.

 Vehicles are stowed in and between both waterborne hulls in a configuration of rising and descending decks which load from a single level transfer bridge at the stern.
 The main passenger deck is immediately above the vehicle decks and consists of a café, gift shop, children's play area and passenger seating lounges, as well as an outside observation deck that runs the width of the ship at the stern.
 The passenger seating lounges have overhead television monitors which play movies or television broadcasts, as well as a continuously updated map showing the vessel's GPS coordinates.